abesford/seizzmic-site-0c00b/src/pages/where-we-work.md

             style: secondary
       - title: Mid-sized businesses
         subtitle: >-
-          For businesses with turnover around £25m-£500m per year, or around 250 employees
+          For businesses with turnover of £25m-£500m per year, or around 250 employees
         price: ''
         details: >